Regulations for Grant for a long stay abroad

 When travelling by car, the beneficiary receives a mileage allowance of maximum €800.00.

-The beneficiary is automatically covered by a travel accident insurance with AIG.
-To this end, he/she must fill in the form ‘notification stay abroad’ (available at the general webpage of this grant and/or via the FWO e-portal).
+All beneficiaries are automatically covered by a travel accident insurance with AIG.
+FWO fellows must fill in the form ‘notification stay abroad’ via the FWO e-portal and submit before departure.

 Note: the English version of the regulations are only a translation and have no legal force.